ansible/ansible/docsite/latest/rst/intro_installation.rst

 For other installation options, we recommend installing via "pip", which is the Python package manager, though other options are also available.

 If you wish to track the development release to use and test the latest features, we will share information about running from source.
-It's not neccessary to install the program to run from source.
+It's not necessary to install the program to run from source.

 .. _control_machine_requirements: